Course Title: Fluid Flow and Particle Mechanics

 1.1 Comprehensive, theory based understanding of the underpinning natural, physical sciences and the engineering fundamentals applicable to the engineering discipline.

-- Describe the basic concepts of fluid flow and fluid-particle flow.
+CLO1 Explain the fundamental concepts of fluid flow and fluid-particle flow

-- Analyse fluid flow in particle handling systems such as fluidized and packed beds, settling tanks and centrifuges.
+CLO4 Analyse the performance and operation of fluid flow in particle handling systems such as fluidized and packed beds, settling tanks and centrifuges

 Overview of Learning Activities